Ateneo de Naga University: University status

 On September 16, 1996, the university president, Fr.
-Raul J. Bonoan, SJ issued a memorandum declaring the separation of the different colleges: the College of Arts and Sciences, the College of Commerce, and the College of Information Technology and Engineering.
+Raul J. Bonoan, SJ issued a memorandum directing the separation of the various colleges: the College of Arts and Sciences, the College of Commerce, and the College of Information Technology and Engineering.
 Almost a year after, the College of Education was created.
 In 2001, a College of Computer Studies was established.
 In school year 2004–2005, the university opened the College of Nursing.
-Most recently, the university opened a law school starting in the first semester of school year 2017–2018.
-The new College of Law offers a four-year program leading to a Juris Doctor (JD) degree.
+In the first semester of the academic year 2017-2018, the university opened the College of Law.
+The law school offers a four-year program leading to the Juris Doctor (JD) degree.
+Recently, in 2022, the Architecture program was opened under the College of Science, Engineering and Architecture, which was previously known as the College of Science and Engineering.
 With these separations and additions, the university now has a total number of 7 colleges.

 University status was granted to the Ateneo de Naga on November 11, 1998, upon the approval by the Commission on Higher Education (CHED) on November 11, 1998, of Resolution No. 142-98.